joelstrohmeier/website/src/blog/how-to-make-your-web-designs-more-accessible.md

 Where you include buttons or links in your design, avoid vague text such as 'read more', 'learn more' or 'find out more'.

 People who cannot see the screen may be using screen reading technology &mdash; which takes your website content and turns it into audible announcements.
-If the links and buttons are announced as 'read more', they have no clue as to the value or destination for those elements.
+If the links and buttons are announced as 'read more', some people may have no clue as to the value or destination for those interactive elements.
 "Read more about what?!"

 If you find yourself including this vague text in your design, it may be a sign you are missing a key skill / discipline.
 By this I mean a content expert (for example, content editor, strategist or content designer).

 ## Introduce complex components with care

-Clarity or simplicity of design is fundamental to producing accessible design.
+Clarity or simplicity of design is fundamental to producing accessible experiences.

 The more complex components or implied complex interactions that are included in your designs, the more work there is for a developer, and, crucially, the more potential there is for accessibility and usability issues to be introduced.